I wanted to share a few of my favorite tips to help you stretch your Hilton Grand Vacation points and plan for several vacations a year.

-Our first vacation is usually with friends where we will rent a 2 or 3 bedroom unit somewhere warm.
-By having them stay with us for free, they often reciprocate by either paying for our flights or buying our meals.
+Our first vacation is usually with friends where we will rent a 2- or 3- bedroom unit somewhere warm.
+By having them stay with us for free, they often reciprocate by either paying for our flights or buying meals.
 This also saves us quite a bit of money.
-We find that having the larger unit helps us to eat some of our meals in the fully equipped kitchen such as breakfast and lunch and then head out on the town in the evenings for a nice relaxing dinner.
-This also permits us to experience the local culinary cultures.
+We find that having the larger unit helps us to eat some of our meals like breakfast and lunch in the fully equipped kitchen and then head out on the town in the evenings for a nice relaxing dinner.
+This also enables us to experience the local culinary cultures.

-Another useful and cost-saving tool while away is Uber or Lyft, depending on the areas you are visiting.
+Another useful and cost-saving tool while away is Uber or Lyft, depending on the areas you visit.
 Using these methods to get around can be considerably more cost effective than renting vehicles, once you factor in the insurance and the mileage, not to mention peace of mind knowing you don’t have to worry about how to get from one place to the other.
-My advice would be to arrange for a pick up at the airport ahead of time.
+My advice is to arrange for a pick up at the airport ahead of time.

 The best safety tool when traveling or otherwise is the “Find My Friend” iPhone app, which allows you to locate any person using a phone number even if the other person doesn’t have the app downloaded.
-This is perfect if you happen to get separated while you are traveling, and even helps to ensure your friends and family have arrived at their destinations safely (ie. airport, school, etc.).
+This is perfect if you happen to get separated while you are traveling, and even helps to ensure your friends and family have arrived at their destinations safely (i.e. airport, school, etc.).